larsgeb/m1-gpu-cpp/README.md

 However, if you just want to try out the code, make sure you install `llvm` and `libomp` using brew and Xcode and its command line tools.
 By cloning the repo and opening it in VSCode you should have all build configurations.

+Additionally, I wrote a preprint (with the actual paper currently in peer-review) on how to use MSL for modelling of PDEs [available on arXiv](https://arxiv.org/abs/2206.01791).